Voicemail Transcription: The Complete Guide to Voicemail-to-Text for Business

 Step 5: The transcript gets delivered to you - via email, SMS, app notification, or dashboard

 Most of this happens within seconds to two minutes.
 By the time you see the voicemail notification, the transcript is often already waiting for you.
+Note: State laws vary on recording phone calls - voicemail is generally one-party consent since the caller is leaving a message voluntarily.

 Factors That Affect Transcription Quality